“MANAGING” URBAN FORESTS TO DEATH, 2019

-Driving this assault on nature is “Invasion Biology”, an ideology which divides wild plants and animals into simplistic, non-scientific categories of “good” and “bad,” “native” and “non-native” and “invasive’ and “non-invasive.”
+Driving this and countless other assaults on nature is “Invasion Biology”, an ideology which divides wild plants and animals into simplistic, non-scientific categories of “good” and “bad,” “native” and “non-native” and “invasive’ and “non-invasive.”
 Invasive” is a favorite prejudicial — and it bears repeating, non-scientific — label of the nativist movement now being actively debunked by science.
 PLEASE READ MORE.

 Learn more about all these issues, including eucalyptus trees, herbicides, and Invasion Biology at TreeSpirit Project founder Jack Gescheidt’s next presentation: